-1. List of Participants Deadline Each school must complete the Online List of Participants by the deadline date of January 30, 2017.
-The deadline date of January 30, 2017 (standardized date of the last Friday of week 30) shall only include the performance title and author, not the entire cast list.
-The entire final cast list shall be due online March 6, 2017 (standardized date of the first Monday of week 36) prior to sectional competition.
+1. List of Participants Deadline

+Each school must complete the Online List of Participants by the deadline date of January 30, 2018.
+The deadline date of

+January 30, 2018 shall only include the performance title and author, not the entire cast list.
+The entire final cast list shall be due online March 5, 2018 (standardized date of the first Monday of week 36) prior to sectional competition.
 It is no longer necessary for the Principal to sign the form.
 If a school does not submit the On-line List of Participants by the deadline, coaches and/or participants from the school are subject to penalties which could include, but not be limited to being ruled ineligible to compete in the State Series and/or charged \$100.00.
 Confirmation of receipt of On-line List of Participants: Schools should login to their School Center site on the IHSA website and go to the Activity Tracker.
 The Activity Tracker will show "Completed", if you have checked the button indicating you have finished with your report.
 If it doesn't indicate "Completed", then you must go back into your schools List of Participants and check the button on the Online List of Participants indicating you are finished with your report.